WaylonWalker/find-kedro/README.md

 ### Creating nodes

 `find-kedro` will not execute any functions.
-It will simply look for variables that match the `pattern` and identify if they are a `kedro.pipeline.Pipeline`, `kedro.pipeline.nodes.Node`, or a list of `kedro.pipeline.nodes.
-Node`'s.
+It will simply look for variables that match the `pattern` and identify if they are a `kedro.pipeline.Pipeline`, `kedro.pipeline.nodes.Node`, or a list of `kedro.pipeline.nodes.Node`'s.
 If so, it will collect them into the dictionary of pipelines.

 There are typically **three** ways that pipelines are constructed with `find-kedro`; **lists**, **single-nodes**, and **pipelines**.